RNGWolfie/SmartSeater/README.md

 - **Database:** SQLite

 ## Helpful Notes
--As of now, there are 2 test accounts - all credentials are "test" and "test2" -Test is employee, test2 is manager
+-As of now, there are 4 test accounts - all credentials are "test" and "test2" -Test is "Manager", test2 is "Employee", test3 is "Customer", test4 is "Applicant"

 ## Installation